>

 Getting caught driving in the rain could turn from a damp inconvenience to a serious safety issue if your wiper blades aren’t working, especially if you’re on a busy road or motorway.

-If your wipers have stopped clearing the screen correctly, or make a horrible screech or judder as they wipe, it’s time to get some new ones.
+If your wipers have stopped clearing the screen correctly or make a horrible screech or judder as they wipe, it’s time to get some new ones.
+This common sense tip isn’t usually added to car maintenance checklists, but we think it’s too important to skip.

 Number 13: Make sure you're using the right fuel

-In 2021, Britain switched over to a new type of fuel; E10.
-It uses a slightly different mix of ethanol to petrol ratio and is generally a good thing for motoring.
+In 2021, Britain switched over to a new type of fuel: E10.
+It uses a slightly different mix of ethanol to petrol ratio and is generally suitable for motoring.
 It is said to burn cleaner and pollute less.

 The problem is that not all cars are designed to use them.
 Older cars can have seals and pipes in their fuel systems that cannot handle the higher ethanol content, often causing the plastic to degrade prematurely.

-Because of this spark plugs need changing every 40,000 miles, if left longer than this they can cause inefficiencies and excess fuel consumption.
+Because of this, spark plugs need changing every 40,000 miles.
+If left longer, they can cause inefficiencies and excess fuel consumption.

 Number 15: Check when your cambelt was last changed

-Lots of cars use a cambelt to control the engine timing, they are vital to the engine's smooth running and to maintaining peak efficiency.
+Many cars use a cambelt to control the engine timing; they are vital to the engine's smooth running and peak efficiency.
 Worse than this, if the belt snaps due to deterioration from ageing, it can seriously damage the engine.

-Most cam belts last somewhere between 60 and 100,000 miles, but it's critical you check both your car's belt change interval and when it was last done.
+Most cam belts last between 60 and 100,000 miles, but you must check both your car's belt change interval and when it was last done.
 This crucial and preventative maintenance can easily save you thousands in repairs.

 Number 16: Maintain tyres pressures

-The air pressure in your car's tyres has a significant impact on safety, performance and efficiency, so you’ll want to keep a constant eye on your pressure.
+The air pressure in your car's tyres significantly impacts safety, performance and efficiency, so you'll want to keep a constant eye on your pressure.

-Not only this, but car manufacturers specify exactly what pressure should be used in specific situations.
-If you regularly carry 3 passengers the pressures will be different than if it’s only you aboard - check your manual for more information and adjust accordingly.
+Also, car manufacturers specify strictly what pressure should be used in specific situations.
+If you regularly carry three passengers, the pressures will be different than if only you were aboard - check your manual for more information and adjust accordingly.

 Number 17: Check number plates

-Having visible number plates is a big deal when driving in the UK, the penalties for having an unreadable number plate, whether intentionally or not, are quite severe.
+Number plates aren’t just for customising.
+Having visible number plates is a big deal when driving in the UK, and the penalties for having an unreadable number plate, whether intentional or not, are pretty severe.

-The main things to check for on your license plate are cracking or delamination (when the plastic separates) that causes water and dirt ingress, as well as non-functional number plate lights.
+The main things to check for on your licence plate are cracking or delamination (when the plastic separates) that causes water and dirt ingress and non-functional number plate lights.

-If you don’t fancy cleaning your car every weekend in winter, be sure to regularly wipe down the number plates and lights to stay legal.
+If you don’t fancy cleaning your car every winter weekend, regularly wipe down the number plates and lights to stay legal.

 Number 18: Carry the right equipment